Mansfield: Urban regeneration

-Mansfield District Council received £25 million from the UK Government's Levelling Up Fund in 2023 for the Mansfield Connect project, which aims to regenerate the former Co-operative department store (taken over by Beales in 2011) into a multi-agency and community hub for the NHS, the Department of Work and Pensions, Nottinghamshire County Council, Vision West Nottinghamshire College and Mansfield CVS.
+Mansfield District Council received £25 million from the UK government's Levelling Up Fund in 2023 for the Mansfield Connect project, which aims to regenerate the former Co-operative department store (taken over by Beales in 2011) into a multi-agency and community hub for the NHS, the Department of Work and Pensions, Nottinghamshire County Council, Vision West Nottinghamshire College and Mansfield CVS.

+A further £2 million will be spent on revitalising Mansfield's historic market place funded through central government's Community Regeneration Partnership funding.
+This will include new stone surfacing, improved lighting, new seating, street furniture a new town garden (featuring trees and rain garden) and a new water feature.

-In February 2022 Severn Trent Water shared its £76 million Green Recovery Project for flood alleviation investment for the town, including rain garden areas around the Market Place, a memorial garden at the back of the Old Town Hall and a pocket park on the corner of Walkden Street/Quaker Way.
-Some of the £76 million was spent on the memorial garden on Exchange Row, landscaped areas in Mansfield Market Place and Market House Place as part of the Sustainable Urban Drainage System programme to prevent flooding.
+In February 2022, Severn Trent Water shared its £76 million 'Green Recovery Project' for flood alleviation investment for the town, including rain garden areas around the market place, a memorial garden at the back of the Old Town Hall and a pocket park on the corner of Walkden Street/Quaker Way.
+Some of the funding was spent on the memorial garden on Exchange Row, landscaped areas in Mansfield Market Place and Market House Place, as part of the Sustainable Urban Drainage System programme to prevent flooding.